 Overseas travel must be at an economy rate and you must demonstrate you cannot access the service, or an equivalent service in Australia.

-Eligible overseas activities expenditure is generally limited to 10 per cent of total eligible expenditure.
+Eligible overseas activities expenditure is limited to 10 per cent of total eligible expenditure except where otherwise approved by the Program Delegate.

 A.7 Other eligible expenditure

 Other eligible expenditures for the project may include: